The Gallery

 These places are fragile and irreplaceable.

-Once damaged, they are gone.
+Once damaged, they are non-renewable resources and cannot be replaced.

 Respect and preservation are essential.